 6. Wear natural flowing fabrics

-In hot weather natural fabrics breathe better than synthetic and will help reduce sweating and the associated discomfort.
-Wearing fabrics like linen and cotton are going to be good choices.
+In hot weather natural fabrics breathe better than synthetic ones and will help reduce sweating and the associated discomfort.
+Wearing fabrics like linen and cotton is going to be a good choice.
 Although silk is natural it can stick and show wet marks more than other options.

 I also prefer lighter fabrics that flow over the body such as dresses without excessive tailoring.
-In Japan it’s not normal to expose a lot of skin even in really hot weather.
+It’s not normal in Japan to expose a lot of skin even in really hot weather.
 Tops with spaghetti straps are usually worn with a fitted cotton t-shirt under them and shorts are rarely worn.
-There is some acceptance of different norms with foreigners but wearing low cut tops and much skin showing will make people uncomfortable.
+There is some acceptance of different norms with foreigners but wearing low-cut tops and much skin showing will make people uncomfortable.

 7. Eat cooling summer foods

-A favourite of mine that’s considered a cooling food is unagi, which is fresh water eel that is grilled and based with a soy glaze.
+A favourite of mine that’s considered a cooling food is unagi, which is a freshwater eel that is grilled and basted with a soy glaze.
 Absolutely delicious and I’d eat it in summer or any time.